claudiuconstantin/forest-time-jekyll/_posts/2017-01-14-i-am-leaving-facebook.markdown

 The first few days were indeed interesting.
 I realized that in many case of my friends the only contact information I had ... was their names.
 No e-mail, no phone numbers, nothing.
 So I had to call up a common friend to ask for this given person's phone number.
 I think it was something I haven't done in years.

 I certainly communicate with less people; I don't know what is up with who besides that few people I talk to regularly.
-I recieve less music and cat videos, and I don't know who is watching which movie and who's having what for breakfast.
+I receive less music and cat videos, and I don't know who is watching which movie and who's having what for breakfast.

 However, on the other hand I receive way more sms messages and phone calls.
 I am no longer participated in any group conversations, so I don't feel the urge of staying updated.
 Instead, I get informed directly by someone.

 If something is hosting a party let's say, everyone gets invited on Messenger and of course not one by one, but in one group message.
 Except me, because I get called on the phone directly.

 The chitchat about exams, meetup arrangements, or the how-are-you-talks shifted from online chatting to phone calls.
 I am writing e-mails, long ones.
-Plus, whenever I get one, it feels like a package from eBay, which always feel like a little bit of Christmas.
+Plus, whenever I get one, it feels like a package from eBay, which always feels a little bit like Christmas.
 Furthermore, I just simply check and maintain one less thing day-by-day.

 ### Vincent, we happy?

 Quitting Facebook does feel good, and I can only recommend to give it a shot.
 However I don't want to be aggressive or too smart about it; it was a decision of mine which I am happy for, and which I wanted to write about.

 I know it sounds cheesy but truth is I actually do feel less lonely since I left.
 Because when I am alone, it is only me, nobody else.
-I am not hooked on being connected all the time; I don't get continously reminded that others are living their lives right now; I don't know what others are doing or what they have done recently; which helps me to stay in the moment and disconnect from the happiness-race.
+I am not hooked on being connected all the time; I don't get continuously  reminded that others are living their lives right now; I don't know what others are doing or what they have done recently; which helps me to stay in the moment and disconnect from the happiness-race.